bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 so they are packed in the resulting crate.
 This example also shows that the script is able to select the correct ``SparseLU.java`` main file as the ``ComputationalWorkflow`` in the RO-Crate, even when in the ``sources`` three files using the same file name exists (i.e. they implement 3 versions of the same algorithm: using files, arrays or objects).
-Finally, since no ``Submitter`` is defined, the first author will be considered as such.
+Finally, since no ``Agent`` is defined, the first author will be considered as such.
 The resulting tree for the source files is:

 .. code-block:: console